echovisionlab/discogs-batch/README.md

 ### Chunk Size

-The default chunk-size is 3000, however, in average environment, I would recommend to set to 300~

-500. This is totally up to the I/O spec of the running client and database server, so feel free to experiment with it.
+The default chunk-size is 500, however, in average environment, I would recommend to set to 100~200.
+This is totally up to the I/O spec and postgres settings of the running client and database server, so feel free to experiment with it.